in-c0/spotify-lyrics-translator/README.md

 GOOGLE_TRANSLATE_API_KEY=...
 ```

-I am currently weighing options to make it more accessible for users who want to use the service.
-Most legitimate options cost $$, and free options are only available with significant performance drop.
-In an ideal, near-future scenario, we should be able to run everything locally without the need for cloud interactions (except for of course interacting with Spotify), i.e.
+I am currently weighing options to make it more accessible for users who want to use the service out of the box.
+Most legitimate options cost some dollars, and free options come only with significant performance drop.
+Ideally, we should be able to run everything locally without the need for cloud interactions (except for of course interacting with Spotify) in near future, i.e.
  - Local LLM for translation ((GPT4ALL)[https://github.com/nomic-ai/gpt4all])
  - Local transcription AI (e.g. (Moises.ai)[https://moises.ai/] or finetune Whisper, if there is a reliable way to somehow extract only the vocals out)

- ... or I could just host a server with a couple of ads, as long as it aligns with the license agreements.
- (It most likely won't in the current state given the Musixmatch API being difficult to obtain.)
+ ... or I could host a server with a couple of ads, as long as it aligns with the license agreements...
+It probably won't in the current state given the Musixmatch API being difficult to obtain.

 ### Credits